obrunet/obrunet/README.md

 Some technologies, I enjoy working with include Spark, Sci-kit Learn, Tensorflow, Kafka, Kubernetes...

-I use to code Python, Scala, Shell & SQL and wish to learn Go.
-Also interested in quantum computing, blockchain & crytocurrencies, mlware analysis & reverse engineering.
+Also interested in quantum computing, blockchain, I use to code Python, Scala, Shell & SQL and wish to learn Go.